krisztianfekete/nix-bpf-env/README.md

 ## Where am I using this?

-I am running an aarch64 NixOS image in UTM on an Apple M1 Max laptop.
+I am mainly running this on an aarch64 NixOS image in UTM on an Apple M1 Max laptop.

 ```console
 [fktkrt@virtan1x:~/projects/bpf]$ nix-info -m